dominik-widmann/impfboosterbot/docs/index.md

 * **Github account:** Create it [here](https://github.com) to be able to download the bot executable.

 ## Installation
-Download the executable for your platform.
-You need to create a user account at https://github.com
+Download the latest executable for your platform [here](https://github.com/dominik-widmann/impfboosterbot/releases/tag/v1.0).
+You need to have a user account at https://github.com

+Supported platforms are
-* Windows 11: TODO
+* Windows 11
-* MacOS Big Sur (or higher): TODO
+* MacOS Big Sur (or higher)
-* Linux: TODO
+* Linux

 ## Usage
 ### MacOS